EMBRYOPSIDA Pirani & Prado (crown group)

 The Permo-Carboniferous Ice Age/Late Palaeozoic Ice Age (LPIA) began in the late Carboniferous and is dated to about 320-290 m.y.a., perhaps persisting to ca 280 m.y.a. in east Australia.
 Through the Devonian there had been a major draw-down of carbon dioxide in the atmosphere - some 90% over the late Palaeozoic - and a great increase in oxygen (see below).
 Thus estimates of the carbon dioxide concentration in the atmosphere at the end Silurian are 4-20 times the pre-industrial concentration of 270 p.p.m.V, but only 3-13 times this by the end of the Devonian, and by the Late Carboniferous and in particular Early Permian they were close to modern values; Pangea formed around 320 m.y.a., and this would have increased chemical weathering and so aided in the CO2 decrease.

-The Permo-Triassic boundary is marked by major extinctions.
+The Permo-Triassic boundary is marked an extinction about as severe as any other in the earth's history.
 The global climate had become very much warmer, with a mean annual temperature increase of 8-10o C evident in rocks from both tropical and more temperate environments; atmospheric CO2 concentrations were around 1,500 p.p.m.
 (Retallack & Krull 1999; Shi & Waterhouse 2010).
+Possibly the bacterium Methanosarcina acquired the ability by horizontal gene transfer to break down marine organic compounds to methane, facilitated by nickel (needed by the enzymes) produced by eruptions that produced the vast Siberian traps (Rothman et al. 2014).
 There was extensive die-off of coniferous forest, soil erosion, and loss of peat forests (Looy et al. 1999).
 The world-wide "coal gap", a period when sediments with coal deposits were absent, perhaps because of the extinction of peat-forming plants, was at the end of the Permian (Retallack et al. 1996; Sun et al. 2012).
 Indeed, temperatures may even have become lethally hot at the equator, with the sea surface approaching 40oC and land temperatures fluctuating even higher (the current SST is 25-30oC).
 Under such conditions, the photosynthetic rate would have decreased and that of photorespiration increased, the latter predominating above 35o C (Sun et al. 2012).
 Throughout the southern hemisphere cool forest area there was increased weathering in an environment that had become more unstable, the soils were more infertile (oligotrophic), and deciduous (Glossopteris) forest was replaced by evergreen forest that had a lower albedo (Retallack & Krull 1999 for more details).
 Indeed, the flora changed.
 Thus the heterosporous lycopsid Pleuromeia sternbergii dominated for some 5 million years before being replaced by i.a. conifers like Voltzia that lacked prepollen, i.e. fertilization was by siphonogamy (Looy et al. 1999).

 Carbon dioxide concentrations then decreased and temperatures cooled somewhat, but there was another major extinction event at the end of the Triassic.
 Again this was accompanied by an increase of atmospheric CO2 (about four-fold, from ca 600 to 2,100-3,000 p.p.m.) and an increase in temperature of 2.5-5o C, or even more locally, and there was a massive extinction/decline in standing diversity/increase in heterogeneity of community composition of both plants and animals (McElwain et al. 1999, 2007; Huynh & Poulsen 2005; Steinthorsdottir et al. 2011); reproductively specialized plants like cycads and seed ferns seem to have been particularly affected (e.g. Mander et al. 2010) and the overall pattern of vegetation change in sites it eastern Greenland is complex (McElwain et al. 2007).
 This extinction can perhaps be linked to the beginning of major eruptions in the Central Atlantic Magmatic Province and it has been dated to around 201.5 m.y.a., although more than one triggering factor may be involved (McElwain et al. 2007), interestingly, eruptions with associated spikes in atmospheric CO2 continued even when biological recovery was underway (Blackburn et al. 2013).
 Fire activity in parts of the Northern Hemisphere, at least, increased, despite the low atmospheric oxygen concentration (Belcher et al. 2010a).
 High ambient temperatures may have increased leaf temperatures above the limit of lethality (45-52o C for non-succulent leaves).
 Thus species that persist across the Triassic-Jurassic boundary or first occur in the early Jurassic had notably more divided and/or narrower leaf blades compared to those of the late Triassic flora, and this would result in lower leaf temperatures than if the leaves were broad and undivided (McElwain et al. 1999; Beerling & Berner 2005); these more dissected (or smaller, narrower) leaves were also more flammable (Belcher et al. 2010a).
 As temperatures increased, so did stomatal size and transpiration, while stomatal frequency, as well as runoff and gross erosion, decreased (Steinthorsdottir et al. 2012).
 Interestingly, in eastern Greenland the new community dominants were previously rare, while the previous dominants tended to become rare (McElwain et al. 2007).